Pottstown Car Accident Attorney

 How Common Are Car Crashes in Pottstown, Pennsylvania?

 In Pennsylvania, auto accidents are a significant problem.
 In 2021, the Pennsylvania Department of Transportation (PennDOT) reported 117,899 crashes, resulting in 1,230 fatalities and 69,599 injuries.
 This is a slight increase from 2020 when Pennsylvania reported 104,475 crashes, 1,129 deaths, and 61,248 injuries.

 Research showed that Montgomery County had a 6.7% increase in crashes in 2021 compared to 2020.
 The county also had a 3.2% increase in fatalities from the previous year, and Montgomery’s engineering district had 4,219 crashes with 55 deaths and 2,156 injuries in 2021.

-In and around Pottstown, there are several major highways and roads where accidents are a particular risk.
+In and around the city, our car accident attorneys in Pottstown have recognized that there are several major highways and roads where accidents are a particular risk.
 These include:

 - Route 422 – This highway runs east-west through the Pottstown area and is a major commuter route.
 It is known for heavy traffic and frequent accidents, particularly during rush hour.